Color

 The reason for all the excitement was these diamonds were all a vibrant reddish pink color.

-Reddish pink diamonds are so rare they were at a loss on how to determine value.
+Reddish pink diamonds are so rare they we are at a loss on how to determine value.
+How much are they worth?
+You don't really know until they go to market.

 Just as a priceless work of art painted by one of the Masters diamonds like these drive the market to new highs.